avoigt1121/YT-Agent-Streamlit/README.md

 - [Hugging Face Transformers](https://huggingface.co/docs/transformers/)
 - [Docker Documentation](https://docs.docker.com/)

-## 🤝 Contributing

-This is a learning project!
-Feel free to:
-- Add new features
-- Improve the documentation
-- Fix bugs
-- Share your modifications

 ---

 I also used Shaw Talebi's youtube video to help me learn. & his repo for youtube text agent